nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 In real apps, we hit edge cases the type system can't catch.
-Dividing by zero returns Infinity - a valid number.
+Dividing by zero, for example, returns Infinity.
-TypeScript accepts it, but it's probably not what we want.
+Its a valid number - so TypeScript accepts it - but it's probably not what we want.
 -->

 ---